-Are Mike Pence's dining habits chivalrous or sexist? - BBC News
+Are Mike Pence's dining habits chivalrous or sexist?

 "It's about building a zone around your marriage ...
 I don't think it's a predatory town, but I think you can inadvertently send the wrong message by being in [certain] situations."

-It should be said that the interview is 15 years old - the BBC has not received a response from the White House about whether or not this is still Mike Pence's practice.
+It should be said that the interview is 15 years old.
+The BBC asked whether or not this is still Mike Pence's practice, and received this response from the vice-president's press secretary, Marc Lotter: "I think you are taking this entirely out of context.
+He set a standard to ensure a strong marriage when he first came to DC as a congressman, clearly that worked."

-But it's not unheard of: A 2015 survey by the National Journal found that "several" male members of Congress will not meet or drive one-on-one with their female staffers.
+These kinds of practices are not unheard of on Capitol Hill: A 2015 survey by the National Journal found that "several" male members of Congress will not meet or drive one-on-one with their female staffers.

 The bulk of the Washington Post story is about the couple's close relationship - their matching email addresses, their side-by-side treadmills, the red phone on the VP's desk that connects him directly to his wife - but readers seized upon the detail about Mike Pence's dining and drinking habits, touching off a fierce debate: Is this chivalry or sexism?